| IBNS Journal 65-1 |

 Once nominations have closed, the winner will be decided by a vote of the IBNS, who will consider the artistic merit, design, use of colour, contrast, balance, and security features of each nomination.
 The winner will be announced at the the first IBNS Board meeting of the year.

-The International Bank Note Society (IBNS) announces that its voting membership has for the second time selected the Bermuda Monetary Authority to receive its annual prestigious “Bank Note of the Year Award” for 2024.
+The International Bank Note Society (IBNS) announces that its voting membership has for the first time selected the Central Bank of Curaçao and Sint Maarten to receive its annual prestigious “Bank Note of the Year Award” for 2025.

-With almost 100 new banknotes released worldwide during 2024, only 21 were deemed of sufficiently new design to be member nominated.
-Almost from the onset of voting the Bermuda $5 note was the overwhelming favorite.
+With almost 100 new banknotes released worldwide during 2025, only 17 were deemed of sufficiently new design to be member nominated.
+From the onset of voting the Curaçao and Sint Maarten 200 Gulden note was the overwhelming favorite.

 Artistic Merit